So much info! I need a couple of days to digest what I’ve read.

 - Privacy and Security Features.

 - VPN protocols.
 Something we haven’t talked about yet, but probably should.
-Her is a brief overview of the three commonly used VPN tunneling protocols (also refer to these articles for additional information):
+Her is a brief overview of the three commonly used VPN tunneling protocols (also refer to this article for additional information):

 - PPTP.
 Point-to-point tunneling protocol is the oldest and the least secure protocol.
 The only advantages of it is that it is easy to set up and that it may offer slightly higher speeds due to weaker encryption.
 Multiple security vulnerabilities had been found in PPTP over the years and it has almost certainly been cracked by the NSA.
 If this is the only protocol offered by the VPN provider, you should probably keep looking.